 The elementary level contains hundreds of conversations to rapidly improve your language for most of the situations that life throws at you.
 At this stage we begin to introduce basic grammar structures, (don’t worry, Chinese grammar is easier than most languages).
 We recommend listening to at least 80 lessons before graduating to the next level.
 Again, the shows are mostly in English, and each sentence gets broken down and clarified so there’s no need to worry.

-Congratulations, you’re an intermediate.
+Congratulations, you’re an intermediate learner.
 You can now officially make basic conversations, and try talking about more complex situations.
 You are probably less frustrated by your lack of understanding of Chinese, but at the same time, your speed of improvement will slow at this level.
 Fear not, you need to bust through this barrier.
 Continue to listen to ChinesePod each day and you will see gradual improvements.
 At this level, you will hear lots more Chinese in the lesson, with one host usually speaking in Chinese, and the other speaking in English.
 We recommend listening to at least 120 lessons before graduating because at this level, difficulty levels are beginning to get spaced out, so the difference between newbie and elementary is a lot smaller than the jump from elementary to intermediate.

 Advanced grammar patterns and specialised vocabulary.